How to do Downward Facing Dog (Adho Mukha Svanasana)

 3. Bend your knees deeply and come onto the balls of your feet.
 Point your sitting bones toward the ceiling.
 Bending the knees takes your hamstrings out of the equation so you can lift your tail while keeping your pelvis neutral.
 Once you’ve done that, you can restraighten your legs or keep them bent a little (or a lot) if you have tight hamstrings.

-5. Engage your quads and aim for a slight inner rotation of the thighs to help spread the sit bones.
+5. Engage your quads and aim for a slight inner rotation of the thighs to help spread your sit bones.

 Now on to the upper body!

 6. Spread your fingers wide and press down into the full length of each finger.
 This will slightly dome your palms (Hasta Bandha), which helps reduce wrists strain.
-Also make sure your wrist creases stay parallel to each other, meaning that your hands are not turned in or out.
+Also, make sure your wrist creases stay parallel to each other, meaning that your hands are neither turned in nor out.

 8. Speaking of which, let your head hang heavy.
-Some practices encourage you to get your head to the floor, but this often leads to a collapse of the upper spine in which the shoulder blades move toward one another and the chest bows.
-Keep the shoulder blades separated, the belly softly toned, and the ribs knitted together to maintain a straight, supported spine.
+Some practices encourage you to get your head to the floor, but this often leads to a collapse of the upper spine, in which the shoulder blades move toward one another and the chest bows.
+Keep your shoulder blades separated, your belly softly toned, and your ribs knitted together to maintain a straight, supported spine.